-The majority of additional housing is anticipated to be medium/high density (77%).
+The majority of additional housing is anticipated to be residential flat buildingsa and shop top housing with 2 bedrooms (52%).
 It has been assumed that the incoming population which will fill these dwellings is more likely to be younger singles and younger couples with/without children, although it will not be exclusively these cohorts.
 It is recognised that there will also be a substantial increase in older persons nearing retirement age living in high density forms of housing.